 The process is really easy and you can follow the onscreen prompts to walk you through it, but the gist of it is entering the number of the area where you will eat, then taking your receipt (which will be printed by the machine) to your table, and waiting for your meal to come straight to you.

-Another fantastic new addition is the addition of tablets in the restaurant.
-If you have little ones, or if you want to check something online quickly whilst you are enjoying your meal, then you will know how amazingly simple it will be to have these on the table and ready to use instead of having to use your own device and get dirty little fingers on it.
+Another fantastic addition is having tablets in the restaurant.
+If you have little ones, or if you want to check something online quickly whilst you are enjoying your meal, then you will know how amazingly simple it will be to have these on the table and ready to use instead of having to use your own device and getting dirty little fingers on it.

 Thank you to McDonald’s in Clifton, Nottingham for the invitation to explore your store and for sponsoring this post (as always, all opinions and views are my own).
 If you want more information on the McDonald’s evolution you can go to What Makes McDonald’s page for FAQ’s, and follow @McDonaldsUK on Twitter.